Parkwood Trust

 Who controls the sale of the villa?

-Parkwood Trust does all the marketing and sales work for the Licence to Occupy sale process.
+Parkwood does all the marketing and sales work for the ORA sales process.

 Are there any fees or charges payable when you leave the Lodge?